dsyph3r/symblog-docs/docs/extending-the-model-blog-comments.rst

 The Twig ``for..else..endfor`` control structure is a much cleaner way of achieving this task.
 Most of the code within the homepage template is concerned with outputting the blog information in HTML.
 However, there are a few things we need to note.
-Firstly, me make use of the TWIG ``path`` function to generate the routes for the blog show page.
+Firstly, we make use of the Twig ``path`` function to generate the routes for the blog show page.
 As the blog show page requires a blog ``ID`` to be present in the URL, we need to pass this as an argument into the ``path`` function.
 This can be seen with the following.